TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-18-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 <br>

-Now we have:
+**Now we have:**

 - the `symplify/monorepo-builder` package as local dependency
 - configured package to repository paths in `monorepo-builder.yml`
 - secured `GITHUB_TOKEN` in Travis settings for your monorepo repository
 - a command to run the split: `vendor/bin/monorepo-builder split`

-What is missing?
+Something is missing...

-Oh right, when will the monorepo be split?
+Oh right, **when** will the monorepo be split?
 Do we have to do it manually?
 How often?
 Should Travis CRON do it on daily basis?

 ## When is the Best Time to Split our Monorepo?

-Let's get back to our ideal product:
+In times like these, get back to our ideal product:

 - "1 command to install"
 - "zero setup"